p5videoKit/IM-Screens-2026-03-itp/weeks/04_video.md

 - moLib / moSalon library for cloud data with firebase

+- tips for organizing your code as it grows

 - exercises for git repo usage

 ## Exercise: setup your repo